WajdWael/Dashboard/README.md

 ## Some CSS Properties explanation:

 - `box-sizing: border-box;`
-    - When you apply box-sizing: border-box;, the width and height properties of the element include the padding and border, rather than being added to them.
+    - When you apply box-sizing: border-box; the width and height properties of the element include the padding and border, rather than being added to them.
 This ensures that the total width and height of the element remain as you specified.

 - `width: fit-content;`
     - is used to set the width of an element based on its content.